patchamama/chess-ebook-webparser/README.md

 # chess-ebook-webparser
-Parser of chess websites or ePub book to view the diagrams in one browser.
+Parser of chess websites or ePub chess ebook to view the diagrams in one browser, regenerate diagrams and study/reproduce the games.